The Impact of Dimensionality on the Stability of Node Embeddings: Experiments

 where $\Sm, \Smp$ denote the RSMs w.r.t. cosine similarity.

-We note that the first two measures, aligned cosine similarity and distance correlation, consider similarity from a \emph{global} perspective--—either the embeddings of the whole network need to be aligned, or the correlations across the full RSMs are evaluated.
-Conversely, $k$-NN Jaccard similarity and second-order cosine similarity evaluate similarity from a \emph{local} perspective, as they only consider differences in the immediate neighborhood of the embeddings of individual nodes.

-\subheader{Functional Stability.} In line with previous work \citep{schumacher_effects_2021, klabunde_prediction_2023}, we evaluate functional stability of node embeddings mainly in terms of variance in the individual predictions resulting from downstream tasks, since variability in aggregate performance scores (e.g., accuracy, F1 scores) has been shown to be low.
-Specifically, we consider \emph{disagreement}, \emph{min-max-normalized disagreement}, the \emph{stable core}, and \emph{Jensen-Shannon divergence}.
+\subheader{Functional Stability.} We evaluate functional stability primarily in terms of differences in individual downstream predictions, since prior work has shown that variability in aggregate performance measures such as accuracy or F1 score is typically low~\citep{schumacher_effects_2021}.
+To this end, we consider both measures based on hard class predictions and measures based on class-wise probability scores.
+Specifically, we evaluate \emph{disagreement}, \emph{min-max-normalized disagreement}, the \emph{stable core}, and \emph{Jensen-Shannon divergence}.

-\emph{Disagreement} \citep{madani_co-validation_2004} corresponds to the rate of conflicting predictions between two outputs.
-Letting $\Out, \Outp \in\Real^{n\times C}$ denote the output predictions resulting from two embeddings (as defined in Section \ref{sec:prelim}), disagreement can be defined as
+\emph{Disagreement}~\citep{madani_covalidation_2004} measures the rate of conflicting hard predictions between two outputs.
+Letting $\Out, \Outp \in\Real^{n\times C}$ denote the output predictions resulting from two embeddings, $\yhat, \yhat'\in\Real^n$ the vectors of the corresponding hard predictions (as defined in Section \ref{sec:prelim}), and $\delta_{ij}$ the Kronecker delta, disagreement can be defined as